krishnaIndia/rfcs/text/0038-launcher-api-v0.6/api/appendable_data.md

 ## Get Data Identifier Handle

 Get the handle for appendable data.
+Unauthorised access is allowed.

 ### Request